 - Start the sure betting service, select an arb in the list and find the match at each bookmaker.
 If you don’t have a user yet, register here.

 - Verify that the odds haven’t changed.

 - Verify that the information is correct.
 Doublecheck participants, date and time, name of event.

 - Mentally place your arb.

-- Practice logging your fictional bets in your ArbBook (It’s free to download).
+- Practice logging your fictional bets in the BetTracker.

-By practising paper trading you’ll soon get to know the differences in how each bookmaker behaves and you’ll get fast at catching arbs.
+By practicing paper trading you’ll soon get to know the differences in how each bookmaker behaves and you’ll get fast at catching arbs.

 There’s a lot to learn in the beginning but there’s no need to rush.
 In time, your confidence in arbing will grow.
-Download our free e-book and get more valuable tips on how to become a successful arbitrage trader.
 Also, don’t hesitate to sign up for Arbitrage Training, an online education course specifically aimed at RebelBetting users.